digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 There's a lot to unpack in the above.

-- The first line, ``controller owner can`` says that the following choices are *controlled* by ``owner``, meaning ``owner`` is the party that may *exercise* them.
+- The first line, ``controller owner can`` says that the following choices are *controlled* by ``owner``, meaning ``owner`` is the only party that is allowed *exercise* them.
 The line starts a new block in which multiple choices can be defined.
 - ``UpdateTelephone`` is the name of a choice.
 It starts a new block in which that choice is defined.
 - ``: ContractId Contact`` is the return type of the choice.

-This choice archives the current ``Contact`` and creates a new one.
-It returns a reference to the new contract in the form of a ``ContractId Contact``
+  This particular choice archives the current ``Contact``, and creates a new one.
+What it returns is a reference to the new contract, in the form of a ``ContractId Contact``
 - The following ``with`` block is that of a record.
 Just like with templates, in the background, a new record type is declared: ``data UpdateTelephone = UpdateTelephone with``
-- The `do` starts a block defining the action the choice should perform when exercised.
+- The ``do`` starts a block defining the action the choice should perform when exercised.
 In this case a new ``Contact`` is created.
 - The new ``Contact`` is created using ``this with``. ``this`` is a special value available within the ``where`` block of templates and takes the value of the current contract's arguments.

-There is nothing here indicating that the current ``Contact`` should be archived.
+There is nothing here explicitly saying that the current ``Contact`` should be archived.
 That's because choices are *consuming* by default.
 That means when the above choice is exercised on a contract, that contract is archived.

 If you paid a lot of attention in :doc:`3_Data`, you may have noticed that the ``create`` statement returns an ``Update (ContractId Contact)``, not a ``ContractId Contact``.
 As a ``do`` block always returns the value of the last statement within it, the whole ``do`` block returns an ``Update``, but the return type on the choice is just a ``ContractId Contact``.
 This is a conveneience.
 Choices *always* return an ``Update`` so for readability it's omitted on the type declaration of a choice.